 Among the book's group of essayists and interview subjects are international architecture luminaries like Kenneth Frampton and Peter Eisenman.
 But much of the writing and talking is done by voices from closer to home, like KPMB's Bruce Kuwabara, who studied under Baird in the 1960s; Michael Piper, director of the Daniels Faculty's Master of Urban Design program; and Richard Sommer, who just completed his appointment as the Daniels Faculty's dean.

-"In choosing and arranging the book's elements, I wanted to highlight Baird's intellectual commitment to envisioning architecture as a social and political construction," Damiani, the book's editor, says.
+"In choosing and arranging the book's elements, I wanted to highlight Baird's intellectual commitment to envisioning architecture as a social and political construction," Damiani says.
 "It became clear to me that Baird's conceptualization of public space is much broader than the design of the physical environment of public streets and squares.
 His thinking assesses architecture as a medium of cultural representation that embodies the potential of engaging and empowering spontaneous forms of social life."

 Baird has had a storied career in private practice.
 He's the founding principal of Baird Sampson Neuert Architects, which is known for its many public space and institutional commissions, both in Canada and abroad.
 Baird's early work included an influential report on design guidelines for Toronto's downtown.
 His firm's more recent highlights include the Old Post Office Plaza, in St. Louis, and York University's new McEwen Graduate Study and Research Building.

-The book is available from the publisher's website, and will soon be for sale on Amazon.
+The Architect and the Public is available from the publisher's website, and will soon be for sale on Amazon.